Skip to content

 Ableton Wavetable Pulse Width Bass

-3. OSCILLATOR 2
+3. Oscillator 2

 Very similar to Oscillator 1 – see the section above, except at the top right there is an icon for changing the visuals on the screen to a circular view.

-4,5,6: Amp Envelope, ENVELOPE 2 and 3
+4,5,6: Amp Envelope, Envelope 2 and 3

 Ableton Wavetable - envelopes